dynarithmic/twain_library/README.md

 ### Preliminaries

-DTWAIN is supported under Windows 7 / Windows 8.x / Windows 10 for both 32-bit and 64-bit operating systems.
+DTWAIN is supported under Windows 7 / Windows 8.x / Windows 10 / Windows 11 for both 32-bit and 64-bit operating systems.
 Since the base libraries are built to support the Visual C++ runtime library, version 2015 and above, the minimum version of the Visual C++ runtime that is supported is **Visual C++ 2015**.

 Since most Windows systems within the past 8 years has this runtime already installed by other applications, this may not be an issue, and DTWAIN will work right out-of-the-box.